Frequently Asked Questions

-- We continue to encourage all of our visitors to wear masks, especially at busy times.
+- Masks are not mandatory, but we continue to encourage all of our visitors to wear masks if this is their preference.

 - Accessible hand sanitizer stations are available throughout the gallery.

-- Physical distancing and capacity limits for registered programs is in place.
+- Capacity limits for registered programs is in place.

 In the event of heightened Covid-19 restrictions, Two Rivers Gallery reserves the right to cancel a class or to move it from an in-person setting to an online setting, where possible.
 Participants will be notified of any changes and will have the option to accept the changes or receive a refund.
 Classes canceled mid-session due to Covid-19 will be refunded a prorated portion of the registration fee.